France or Spain or Germany or France: A Neural Account of Non-Redundant Redundant Disjunctions: Experiment 2: Causal Intervention Shows Disjuncts Get Bound to Context

 \paragraph{Results.} Figure \ref{fig:patching-results} shows our results.
 Across a wide range of models, we observe reliable continuation preferences under intervention.
 Specifically, patching in the repeated word from either of the disjunctions leads to a notable increase in the probability of the corresponding suffix in exactly the predicted direction.
 This suggests that the LMs have reliably ``bound'' the items within the disjunction to the surrounding context.

 \paragraph{Discussion.} This result provides causal evidence that LMs encode contextually distinct information in the representations of repeated tokens.
-The key finding is not merely that ``France'' is represented differently in different positions---that is trivially true for Transformers---but that the \textit{specific contextual information} (philosophy vs.\ mathematics) is encoded in a way that causally drives downstream predictions.
-This is the neural analogue of Mandelkern's claim that repeated disjuncts are evaluated under distinct possibility modals: the formal account differentiates via modal domains, the neural account differentiates via contextual representations, but both achieve the same functional outcome.
+The key finding is not merely that ``France'' is represented differently in different positions, but that the \textit{specific contextual information} (philosophy vs.\ mathematics) is encoded in a way that causally drives downstream predictions.